matejholy/jira-programming/_posts/2017-04-09-thumbnail-for-custom-jira-report.md

 ---
 layout: post
-title:  "Setting thumbnail for custom JIRA report"
+title:  "How to set a thumbnail for custom JIRA report"
-excerpt: "How to set own thumbnail for custom JIRA report.
+excerpt: "How to set your own thumbnail for custom JIRA report.
 Tested in JIRA 7."
 categories: main
 tags: jira, report, thumbnail
 comments: true
 ---

-A couple of days ago I needed to display my own thumbnail for custom JIRA report, but forgot how to do it.
-Here are the instructions so I know to come here the next time.
+How to set your own thumbnail for custom JIRA report?
+I'll show you in this post.

 *These instructions have been tested in JIRA 7.2.2.*

+__Create the thumbnail image__

 Create the thumbnail as .png image.
 The _largest usable size is 268 x 140 px_.
 If the image is smaller, it will be displayed in the center of the thumbnail area.
 Save the image in the `*plugin_root*\src\main\resources\images` folder.

+__Add some css__

 Add the following code to your report's css file (the one specified in the `web-resource` section of the `atlassian-plugin.xml`).
 You can use any css class name you want, but the `:before` selector is important.
 Optionally, add width and height properties that match the thumbnail size (e.g. `width: 268px; height: 140px;`) to speed up page display.